 Folly Beach may be a popular beach when you’re visiting Charleston, but did you know that there’s a charming lighthouse further down the coast?
 It’s true, and this lighthouse truly deserves a spot on this list of hidden gems in Charleston.

-Photography tip: If you want a good photo of the Morris Island Lighthouse, you’ll need a zoom lens.
+Photography tip: If you want a good photo of the Morris Island Lighthouse from the beach, you’ll need a zoom lens.
 For reference, I got the photo above with this 24-120mm lens at full zoom.
-(You can see exactly what is in my camera bag and all of my gear recommendations here!)

 10. McLeod Plantation